mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 # Niche Pull Site Strategy Addendum (replybyai.com)

-This addendum integrates the “Niche Pull Site Strategy for Small E‑Commerce Leads” into our ops kit and execution plan.
+This addendum integrates the "Niche Pull Site Strategy for Small E‑Commerce Leads" into our ops kit and execution plan.
 It preserves our chatbot‑first positioning while adding niche subpaths, lead magnets, and a content/distribution motion that routes to Supabase Leads and Slack #sales.

 ## 13\_pull\_site\_strategy.md (summary)